How To Pad Stitch By Hand? Different method Pad Stitch

 -What size needle should i use for Pad Stitch?

-For pad stitch, I normally use an 8-size needle.
+For pad stitch, I normally use an 8-size needle for stitch pad.

 needle for Pad Stitch